 Similarly, being locked as an L_PORT will not prevent the port from becoming an E_PORT.
 Locking a port as an L_PORT only affects what actions the switch initiates.
-It does not change how port_number The port number to be configured: 0-7 or 0-15.
+It does not change how port_number Specify the port to be configured.
+Valid values for port number vary depending on the switch type.
+This operand is required.